SiddharthRajpal/HealthVision/README.md

-# Pneumonia Detection using Chest X-rays
+# HealthVision

-This project uses deep learning algorithms and Keras library to determine if a person has pneumonia or not from their chest x-rays.
+This project uses deep learning algorithms and the Keras library to determine if a person has certain diseases or not from their chest x-rays and other scans.
 The trained model is displayed using Streamlit, which enables the user to upload an image and receive instant feedback.